 When several master keys can be used by the MG, the gateway shall generate the mke event only when all master keys are about to be, and/or have already been exhausted.
 For example, if three keys are used in series, each with a lifetime of X packets, the MG shall first send a notification only after the third (and last) key has been used for X-rtpw SRTP packets or X-rtcpw SRTCP packets.
 An additional notification will be sent when the third key has been fully exhausted.

+{Editor's note (2015-06): analyis of DTLS-SRTP applicability (see also discussion/framework in AVD-4744), - results & comments:

+Item#1: wrt "When several master keys can be used by the MG …" in above paragraph => not applicable for DTLS-SRTP Status: to be fixed.

+}

 The mke event may be configured on a specific stream or on the complete termination.
 Configuring the mke event on a termination is equivalent to configuring it, with the same parameter values, on each of these termination's streams (other than streams that already have the event explicitly enabled).
 As different streams may exhaust the key at different times, an mke notification shall always be associated with a specific Stream.

 6.6.3.1 MG behaviour at key exhaustion